 New species are formed due to variation in the DNA for several generations.
 Asexual reproduction will not result in variation as there are no gametes involved.
-Movement of individuals from one habitat to another will not affect DNA change hence it cannot be the right answer.
+The movement of individuals from one habitat to another will not affect DNA change; hence it cannot be the right answer.

 Geographical conditions and environment

 The geographical isolation of individual of a species leads to genetic drift.
 This limits the sexual reproduction of the separated population.
 This results in separated individuals reproducing among themselves.
 This leads to the formation of a new variation.
 Accumulation and transfer of these variations through generation will lead to the formation of new species.